aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

     * variant attribute type: color
     * variant attribute code: beige

-There's some documentation available how to [create selection products](../../manual/products.md#selections).
+There's some documentation available on how to [create selection products](../../manual/products.md#selections).

-You will get the selection product including its variant articles their attributes if you add *&include=product,attribute* to the product URL:
+You will get the selection product including its variant attributes if you add *&include=product,attribute* to the product URL:

 ```json
 {